avidbiscuit/ait-wiki/content/mechanics/durability.md

 ## How do i increase / fix low durability systems?

- You can `right click ` on the block with low durability using; iron, copper, gold, and zeiton shards to increase the durability / repair it.
+ You can `right click ` on the block with low durability using; iron, copper, and gold to increase the durability / repair it.